 2. Fresher Indoor Air

-Media air filters can be effective at trapping dust, pollen, dander and other large contaminants, but only the highest-rated HEPA filters can catch minuscule bacteria and viruses.
+Media air filters can catch minuscule bacteria and viruses.
 UV lights reduce the number of microorganisms in the air without reducing airflow.

 3. Enhanced Efficiency